-- At least one session was encrypted by a key or protected by a password. - The password was saved to the database in the global option during backup. - The caroot password is not empty.
+- At least one session was encrypted by a key or protected by a password. - The session password was stored in the database according to the global option setting. - The caroot password is not empty.

 Note: This password is required to work with the saved session password or encryption key to restore the encrypted or password protected sessions.

 Enter the correct caroot password, if necessary, to avoid manual decryption of each session.

-- b.
-Enter the password and click OK.
+4. Enter the password, and click OK.